digitalcredentials/sign-and-verify/README.md

 ## Request a Demo Credential

- `<REQUEST_PAYLOAD>` is a Verifiable Presentation proving control of the did.
+ `<REQUEST_PAYLOAD>` is a Verifiable Presentation proving control of the DID.
 See details below.

 ### Example with DID proof of control
 ```